 The secret to happiness is to always be expecting something in the mail.
 It doesn't matter what, as long as it's something you would look forward to receiving.Tom Carlson, Obsolete Computer Museium

 I think eBay has something to do with it.

-Regarding the latest world events, why hasn't anyone made any "Kurd Kobane" jokes?
+Regarding the latest world news, why hasn't anyone made any "Kurd Kobane" jokes?